$L_\infty$-Algebras of Classical Field Theories and the Batalin-Vilkovisky Formalism

 \paragraph{Integrating out fields.} Before showing that both formulations of Yang--Mills theory are $L_\infty$-quasi-isomorphic, we demonstrate, as a warm up, that both formulations are equivalent by `integrating out fields'.
 We note that a similar computation is found in~\cite{Costello:2011aa}.
 Recall the action

-of Yang--Mills theory in the first order formulation.
+of Yang--Mills theory in the first-order formulation.
 It is a straightforward exercise to integrate out $B_+$ as it only appears algebraically.
 We obtain

-that is, we find the Yang--Mills action in the second order formulation plus a topological term.
+that is, we find the Yang--Mills action in the second-order formulation plus a topological term.
 Hence, the two formulations of Yang--Mills theory are equivalent at the level of their equations of motion.

 Next, let us recall the BV action~\eqref{eq:BVActionYM1}